By Chris Woodford at Explain That Stuff, 2014

 - Open Max patch: speech-to-google-text-api6

 - Turn on audio

-Note: If you have a slow internet connection you may need to increase the number in the [delay 4000] object – in “call google-speech” sub patch.
+Note: If you have a slow internet connection you may need to tweak the various delay times in the [call google-speech] sub patch.

 send Tweets using speech

 Max [send] and [receive] objects pass data from this project to other projects that send Tweets from Max.
 Just run the patches at the same time.

 Also, check out how this project is integrated into the Pandorabots chatbot API project

 Or anything else.
 The Google translation is amazingly accurate.